BBVA/logontracermod/README.md

 Another magnificent features that the Logon Tracer, developed by JPCERTCC, provides is the idea of applying the PageRank algorithm in the graph database that stores the A.D. logons.

-To fulfill the Logon Tracer's purpose, an EVTX file is loaded into Neo4j, so that the data is modeled as a graph database, connecting users and machines through logon events.
+To fulfill the Logon Tracer's purpose, an EVTX file has to be loaded into Neo4j, so that the data is modeled as a graph database, connecting users and machines through logon events.

 Changes have been made to this project both in the Back-end and in the Front-end.
 The changes made in the first one will be explained first, since they were the ones that motivated the changes of the second one.